Prajkta-vlsi/4-bit-ALU-Verilog/README.md

 # 🔷 4-bit ALU using Verilog

 ## 📌 Description
 This project implements a 4-bit Arithmetic Logic Unit (ALU) using Verilog HDL.

+The design follows a hierarchical approach, starting from basic building blocks such as Half Adder and Full Adder, which are used to construct a Ripple Carry Adder.
 The ALU performs both arithmetic and logical operations based on a control signal and is verified using simulation waveforms.

 ---